EBISPOT/gwas-utils/ftpSummaryStatsScript/README.md

 * *releaseDB* : instance name for the release database.
 This instance should only contain published studies
 * *stagingDir* : directory where curators copy summary stats files until the corresponding study is published
 * *ftpDir* : directory where the released data will be copyied
+* *test* : flag to indicate test run.
+If test run is specified, no action is taken, just a report is sent.

 ### More information